repo-baseline/repo-baseline/README.md

 # repo-baseline

-repo-baseline is a tool for linting your repository.
-You can define one or multiple rulesets they will be checked.
+repo-baseline is a tool for your test pipeline.
+It helps you and your team not to fall below a certain quality level in your repository.
+You simply create a ruleset (or use a existing one) according to your taste, and repo-baseline checks if all requirements are met.